-Fig. 3 - Left axis: Spectral distribution of the solar photon flux φ.
+Fig. 3 - Left axis: Spectral distribution of the solar photon flux $\phi$ .
 The photon flux is the number of photons per unit area per unit time arriving on the semiconductor.
-Right axis and dashed line: cumulative photon flux (that is fraction of the photon flux with smaller wavelength).
+Right axis and dashed line: cumulative photon flux (i.e. fraction of the photon flux with smaller wavelength).